Flaconi/coding-challenges/devops-engineer/ansible-aws.md

-# DevOps Engineer: Ansible + AWS
+# DevOps Engineer: Terraform + AWS

-Create a stand-alone Ansible role that is able to peer any number of VPC pairs in AWS in a single account.
+Create a Terraform script that is able to peer any number of VPC pairs in AWS in a single account.